aionrobotics/docs/docs/q-775-spyder-calibration.rst

   1.7.
 Select **“Calibrate Radio”** and follow instructions

-.. tip:: Don’t forget to toggle your Fly Modes and Aux.
-Button to verify proper function.
+.. tip:: Don’t forget to toggle your Fly Modes to verify proper function.
 ..

   1.8.
-Select the **“FLIGHT MODES”** tab and toggle **“Fly Mode 1 - Manual, 2 – Steer and 3 – Auto”**.
+Select the **“FLIGHT MODES”** tab and toggle **“Fly Mode 1 - Alt Hold, 2 – Loiter and 3 – Auto”**.
 The corresponding mode should turn green upon activation.

 2. Accel Calibration
 ---------------------